Frequently Asked Questions

 Can Veriato 360 be used in a Windows Workgroup Environment?

 Yes.
-This will work as long as each computer has one Administrator Account with the exact same username and password (case sensitivity rules apply).
-When you wish to administer the computers, you would need to logon to the Veriato 360 Control Center computer using this account.
+This works as long as each computer has one Administrator User Account with the exact same username and password (case sensitivity rules apply).
+You can then enter this Administrator account when the Management Console asks you to enter credentials with permission to install or update the Recorder.

 Won't Veriato 360 fill up our hard drives with data?

-The amount of disk storage required per day for each computer being recorded will generally range from between 2 and 20 megabytes per day, depending upon the types of events being recorded.
-For example, if you choose not to record screen snapshots, the storage requirements go down substantially, perhaps to below one megabyte per computer per day.
+For data storage at the server, disk space required for each recorded device ranges from 2 to 20 megabytes per day, depending on intensity of user activity and the types of events being recorded.
+Some types of recording cost more.
+For example, if you choose not to record screen snapshots, you can reduce storage requirements to as low as 1 MB per device, per day.

-Will I have to set up appropriate permissions for the folder where Veriato 360 stores its screen snapshots and email attachments?
+Do I have to worry about permissions for the folder where Veriato 360 stores its screen snapshots and email attachments?

 Can I install the software to many computers at the same time?